Appadon/go_validate_yourself/README.md

 - Replace each `name` with your real CSV header (exact match required).
 - Keep anonymized names out of production schemas; they are examples only.
 - Keep `parquet_name` in stable `snake_case` for downstream analytics.

-### Privacy-Safe Schema Authoring Checklist
-- Do not commit real customer or internal business labels to public repos; use neutral placeholders in docs and examples.
-- Treat `name` values as sensitive when they reveal domain internals; redact or generalize them before sharing externally.
-- Keep `parquet_name` stable and generic so analytics logic does not expose private terminology.
-- Use example defaults and allowed values in documentation (for example `unknown`, `default_method`) instead of production literals.
-- Replace typo maps in `inline_replace` with illustrative examples only; avoid publishing real observed bad inputs.
-- Avoid including sample rows in docs if they contain IDs, dates, or combinations that can re-identify entities.
-- Add private schemas and sample data paths to `.gitignore` when they are only for local runs.
-- Before publishing, run a final doc sweep for domain-specific terms in:
-  - schema examples
-  - CLI examples
-  - error message examples
-  - file names and comments

 ### Field Properties
 - `name` (string, required): source CSV header name (case-sensitive match).